 ➟ An open bite can interfere with speech and pronunciation leading to verbal defects.
 People may develop lisping.

-Posterior Open Bite is the opposite of the anterior open bite.
-This occurs when you have teeth not touching at the back.
+The posterior Open Bite is the opposite of the anterior open bite.
+This occurs when you have teeth not touching the back.
 During biting, the teeth at the back do not touch the lower ones.
 Most patients with this condition will mostly need cosmetic treatments.

-Occlusal rehabilitation is one of the most common treatment options for correction of open bite.
-It is selective grinding of teeth for adjusting occlusion.
+Occlusal rehabilitation is one of the most common treatment options for open bite correction.
+It is the selective grinding of teeth for adjusting occlusion.
 And for efficient chewing of food without hampering the masticatory function of an individual.
-According to the BULL’s law, upper of buccal and lingual of lower cusps.
-The functional cusps which are to spared during occlusal grinding.
-Hence non-functional cusps grinded in order to correct mild cases of open bite’s.
+According to BULL’s law, the upper of buccal and lingual of lower cusps.
+The functional cusps are to be spared during occlusal grinding.
+Hence non-functional cusps are ground in order to correct mild cases of open bites.